Version for parents

 - Stressors are always present in everyone’s lives.

-- Stress is a body’s normal reaction to stressors in the environment or to how we interpret them.
+- Stress is a body’s normal reaction to stressors in the environment or to how we interpret these stressors.

 - Stress is useful.
 Good stress management increases concentration and memory.